VeritoneAlpha/spark-job-rest/README.md

 - POST /job?runningClass={runningClass}&context={contextName}  - Job Submission

   * Body:  Raw entity with key-value pairs.
-Here you can set any configs that will be found in the config parameter received by the validate and run methods.
+Here you can set any configuration properties that will be passed to the config parameter of the validate and run methods of the provided jar (see the SparkJob definition below)

 - GET /job?jobId={uuid}&contextName={contextName} - Gets the result or status of a specific job